icwells/Quoll/README.md

 cd bin/

-python mafTransToFasta.py <path to input file>
+python mafTransToFasta.py {path to input file}

 Next, removeAncestor.py can be used to remove ancestral sequences from the alignment (if desired).

-python removeAncestor.py <path to input file>
+python removeAncestor.py {path to input file}

 Lastly, filterCDS.py can be used to extract ORFs from the aligned transcripts.
 First, TransDecoder must be called on the output of the previous script to identify open reading frames.
 Export the path to TransDecoder and change into the output directory (TransDecoder writes output to the working directory).

-export PATH=$PATH:<path to TransDecoder directory>
+export PATH=$PATH:{path to TransDecoder directory}

-cd <output directory>
+cd {output directory}

-TransDecoder.LongOrfs -t <input file>
+TransDecoder.LongOrfs -t {input file}

-TransDecoder.LongOrfs -t <input file>
+TransDecoder.LongOrfs -t {input file}

 filterCDS.py can now be called to convert the TransDecoder output back into a fasta alignment.
 The input file for this script is the same input used for TransDecoder